 Booking photo for Joshua G. Cox (Courtesy: Cache County Jail)

 The children’s mother provided photographs to deputies, showing the boy with a welt on his chest and the girl with a welt on her forehead.
-She said the incident happened after the children had awaken Cox.
+She claimed the incident happened after the children had woken Cox up.